roidrage/riak-rugb/02_whats_riak/02_whats_riak.md

 # Failover #

-* Servers do fail!
+* Servers do fail
-* Hinted handoff during downtimes
+* Hinted handoff to neighbors during downtimes
 * Other nodes accept writes for failed nodes
 * Resync when node comes back up